undergrad-partner-school

 Test Scores

-16.82% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 2.8% submitted ACT scores, out of the total number of those who submitted test scores.
-4.2% of the first-year students submitted SAT composite scores between 1,400 and 1,600, 30.6% between 1,200 and 1,399, 56.9% between 1,000 and 1,199, and 8.3% between 800 and 999.
-The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 33.33, 33.33 between 24-29 and 33.33 in the range between 18-23.
+Out of the number of students who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 16.82% and ACT scores 2.8%.
+4.2% of the enrolled students submitted SAT composite scores between 1,400 and 1,600, 30.6% between 1,200 and 1,399, 56.9% between 1,000 and 1,199, and 8.3% between 800 and 999.
+The percent of freshman students who submitted ACT Composite scores in the range between 30-36 was 33.33, 33.33 between 24-29 and 33.33 in the range between 18-23.

 The new students had an average SAT Critical Reading score of 595 and an average SAT Math score of 563.